Savings account promotions offer a great incentive to sign up with easy-to-meet qualifications to earn cash that can grow your savings.

 How we chose the best savings account that offer bonuses

 Banks want your business.
 To stay competitive, they’ll find ways to attract customers.

 For this reason, financial institutions will use a savings account bonus to convince new customers to give them a try.
 You’ll typically find they range from $100 to a few hundred dollars (though we’ve seen absolute monsters in the past — like $500+).

 But dollar value isn’t the only factor to consider when signing up for an account bonus.
 In compiling this list, our top priorities were:

 - Ongoing benefits, namely APY

-If you’re ready to move your money, you’ll also want to look for specific features in a bank account, like fees, interest rates, and any cash back rewards programs.
+If you’re ready to move your money, you’ll also want to look for specific features in a bank account, like fees or lack of, interest rates, and any rewards.